Peer Mentor Programs

 Multicultural Student Affairs Peer Mentor Program

 The goal of the Multicultural Student Affairs (MSA) Peer Mentor Program is to support the learning and retention of all Clark College students.
-They help to create a welcoming environment in the Office of Diversity and Equity (ODE) while providing outreach to students who receive Academic Early Warning alerts, directing students to resources, offering support and guidance, and participating in department and college events.
-MSA Peer Mentors assist in fulfilling the college's mission to provide a safe learning environment for students of diverse identities.
+MSA Peer Mentors create a welcoming environment in the Office of Diversity and Equity (ODE) and provide outreach to students who receive academic early alerts, direct students to resources, offer support and guidance, and plan and participate in events.
+MSA Peer Mentors assist in fulfilling the college’s mission to provide a safe, affirming learning environment for students of diverse identities.

 The International Peer Mentor Program

 The goal of the International Peer Mentor Program is to connect new international students with current Clark College students to help international students to Clark College.
-This volunteer opportunity to build important intercultural leadership skills!
-For more information, please see the Office of International Programs in GHL 216.
+This volunteer opportunity helps students build important intercultural leadership skills!
+For more information, please vivist the International Programs Office in GHL 216 or conatct 360-992-2390 or firstname.lastname@example.org.